-If Lessee breaches the obligations stated in this paragraph 27, entitled Hazardous Material, or if the presence of Hazardous Material on the demised premises caused or permitted by Lessee results in contamination of the demised premises or other premises, or if contamination of said demised premises or other premises by Hazardous Material otherwise occurs for which Lessee is legally liable to Lessor for damage resulting therefrom, then Lessee shall indemnify, defend and hold Lessor harmless from any and all claims, judgments, damages, penalties, fines, costs, liabilities or losses (including, without limitation, dimination in value of, damages for the loss or restriction on use of, and damages arising from any adverse impact on marketing of said demised premises or other premises, and sums paid in settlement of claims, attorneys' fees, consultant fees and expert fees) which arise during or after the lease term as a result of such contamination.
+If Lessee breaches the obligations stated in this paragraph 27, entitled Hazardous Material, or if the presence of Hazardous Material on the demised premises caused or permitted by Lessee results in contamination of the demised premises or other premises, or if contamination of said demised premises or other premises by Hazardous Material otherwise occurs for which Lessee is legally liable to Lessor for damage resulting therefrom, then Lessee shall indemnify, defend and hold Lessor barmless from any and all claims, judgments, damages, penalties, fines, costs, liabilities or losses (including, without limitation, dimination in value of, damages for the loss or restriction on use of, and damages arising from any adverse impact on marketing of said demised premises or other premises, and sums paid in settlement of claims, attorneys' fees, consultant fees and expert fees) which arise during or after the lease term as a result of such commination.
 This indemnification of Lessor by Lessee includes all reasonable costs incurred in connection with any investigation of site conditions or any cleanup, remedial, removal, or restoration work required by any federal, state, or local governmental agency or political subdivision because of Hazardous Material present in the soil or ground water on or under said demised premises or other premises.
-Without limiting the foregoing, if the presence of any Hazardous Material on said demised premises or other premises, Lessee shall promptly take all actions at its sole expense as are necessary to return the demised premises or other premises to the condition existing prior to the introduction of any such Hazardous Material to the demised premises or other premises to the condition existing prior to the introduction of any such Hazardous Material to the demised premises or other premises.
-Lessee's representations would not potentially have any adverse effect on the demised premises or other premises.
-Lessee's representations, warranties and covenants contained in this paragraph shall survive the term of this Lesse.
+Without limiting the foregoing, if the presence of any Hazardous Material on said demised premises or other premises caused or permitted by Lessee results in any contamination of said demised premises or other premises, Lessee shall promptly take all actions at its sole expense as are necessary to return the demised premises or other premises to the condition existing prior to the introduction of any such Hazardous Material to the demised premises or other premises; provided that Lessor's approval of such actions shall first be obtained, which approval shall not be unreasonably withheld so long as such actions would not potentially have any adverse effect on the demised premises or other premises.
+Lessee's representations, warranties and covenants contained in this paragraph shall survive the term of this Lease.
 However, Lessor will indemnify and hold Lessee harmless for any damages suffered by Lessee resulting from hazardous materials exposure caused by Lessor.